How Google Gemini Selects Search Citations in 2026

 4. Maintain Regular Updates

 Schedule content refreshes every 6-12 months.
 Update statistics, add new examples, and ensure your information is current.
 Gemini's freshness algorithm favors the latest.
+A content audit every quarter helps identify stale pages.

 5. Optimize for AEO (Answer Engine Optimization)